 Calm-Down Self-Regulation Strategies for kids

-Children learn how to manage their anger through basic calming and self-regulation skills by watching and learning from the people they spend the most time with–parents and caregivers.
+Children learn how to manage their anger and self-regulate by watching and learning from the people they spend the most time with–parents and caregivers.
+This means that we (as parents, caregivers, and teachers) must model appropriate behaviors, responses, and reactions to life events and happenings, and help our children learn to co-regulate.

 For example, when I get angry, I do my best to show my daughter appropriate ways to manage it.
 This includes using calm-down tools and techniques such as taking a deep breath, counting down from 10, apologizing when necessary, and talking about my feelings when appropriate.

-I have witnessed the benefits kids’ books about anger management have on children’s social-emotional health and lives.
-They can help them learn to calm down, understand their feelings, manage anger, learn to self-regulate, develop compassion, and express their emotions in safe and healthy ways.
+Because reading anger management books will help children understand those feelings, manage their anger, learn to self-regulate, and express their emotions in safe and healthy ways.

 Thus, reading anger management books can help kids learn to cope with powerful emotions–such as anger, frustration, and shame–and adapt and mature into healthy, emotionally intelligent adults.
-Why not give it a try!

 Reading Books About Anger Management is a Great Calm-Down Tool and Self-Regulation Strategy for Kids